Effects of the sheared flow velocity profile on impedance eduction in a 2D duct

-A parametric study was then conducted to investigate the impact of the average Mach number and the duct width, and consequently, the boundary layer thickness.
+In contrast, several previous studies have concluded that the Myers condition can be inaccurate, not only because of its ill-posedness in the time domain but also in predicting absorption in the frequency domain.
+The present findings go against this prevailing view.
+In fact, most of these earlier assessments have relied on simplistic velocity profiles less representative of real flows than the van Driest profile, whereas the present work demonstrates improved agreement when a realistic profile is used.
+In particular, the van Driest profile has a far higher velocity gradient at the lined wall than the more simplistic velocity profiles, and so might be expected to be better approximated by the vortex sheet assumption of the IMBC than the smoother more simplistic velocity profiles.
+This can also be noted in the velocity profile shape factors~\eqref{equ:shape-factor}, with a factor of two difference between the van Driest and other profiles.
+In addition, a parametric study was conducted to investigate the impact of the average Mach number and the duct width, and consequently, the boundary layer thickness.
 It was found that the error associated with the simplification to the IMBC increases with both the average Mach number and the duct width.

-Finally, an iterative eduction routine was used to evaluate the impact of solving for the sheared flow profile rather than relying on the IMBC approximation with experimental acoustic data.
+Hereinafter, an iterative eduction routine was used to evaluate the impact of solving for the sheared flow profile rather than relying on the IMBC approximation with experimental acoustic data.
 This analysis allowed to investigate the effect of simplifying the flow profile representation when performing impedance eduction and solving for the sheared flow.
 The results obtained align with the conclusions of \citet{weng2018Flow}, who suggested that solving for the acoustic field using a realistic flow profile produces reasonable agreement with the IMBC solution.